 Whether the goals are about food, exercise, or other behaviors, take small steps and allow your child to participate in how to reach goals.

 Children look to their parents for guidance and support.
 If you, as a parent, display confidence and a sense of calm, your child's confidence will increase.
 It helps your child feel that the situation is under control and that you know how to handle it.

-Additionally, when you lose your cool or allow an argument to take place, you can inadvertently strengthen the disorder, giving it the attention and control that it wants.
+Additionally, when you lose your cool or allow an argument to occur, you can inadvertently strengthen the disorder, giving it the attention and control it wants.

 Externalize the Eating Disorder

 Your child's eating disorder is an illness that your child has, just like the flu.
 It is separate from who your child is.
 Join forces with your child to defeat the illness.

 For example, if your child refuses to eat or is struggling with other ED behaviors, it is helpful for you to state that you will not negotiate with the eating disorder.
 If your child is not able to eat or meet other goals, state that the illness is getting worse and the child needs to rest, no tv, games, etc., in order to conserve their energy.
 There are no evening activities until they are well enough to nourish their body and meet other goals to defeat the illness.

 Your child is looking to you to model how they can manage the stress, fear, and other emotions they are experiencing.
 Engage in self-care, demonstrate your personal boundaries, model effective emotional self-regulation, and demonstrate patience and respect.